The Lingering Will

 Let’s start the fight, and I’ll try to address the key points.
 Previous bosses in the game had only so many attacks and they came at you in phases.
 Breaking this pattern, the Lingering Will seems to have multiple sets of possible actions, and the set you face appears to be chosen at random: so you might enter the battle facing attacks 1-2-or-3, or you might see 4-5-or-6.
 After you damage the Will, it will eventually recover from stunlock, react, and then switch to another set of potential attacks.
 That means you have to get used to quite a few things before you’re even going to be able to begin the fight!

 The attack pattern I’m best at countering centres on the Lingering Will transforming his Keyblade into a gargantuan cannon.
 And that’s kind of nice in a way.
 “What are you best at?”
 “Oh, I’m best at dealing with the gargantuan cannon.”
 It’s self-affirming!
 This attack is a modification of Zelda’s so-called “Dead Man’s Volley.”
 You know: when you and the enemy knock a projectile back and forth between one another until one of you gets hit?
 The trick here is that the Lingering Will doesn’t wait for the deflected shot to come back to him like a Zelda boss, and will instead magically direct it back in your direction after only a few seconds of flight.
-Worse, if you’re too close when it finally does hit him, the resulting explosion will still hurt you, so you have to find the exact sweet spot where you’re close enough to hit him but far enough away to survive.
+Worse, if you’re too close when it finally does hit him, the resulting explosion will also hurt you, so you have to find the exact sweet spot where you’re close enough to close on him to attack after the fact, but also far enough away to survive.

 After you first land an attack on our new friend, he’ll respond with magic.
 One of his attacks is to summon a magic orb that will prevent you from either attacking or from using both magic and items depending on the orb.
 Once the orb is stuck to you, you have to use whichever commands you still have available destroy the Will’s connection to the orb (I don’t know how else to phrase it).
 This can be tricky if you’re both attack-locked and out of MP!
 Instead of the orbs, he may occasionally summon attack drones (reminiscent of Marluxia’s second form in Re:CoM) to take pot-shots at you.